 Eric Lerner, President and Chief Scientist, has been active in dense plasma focus (DPF) research for 30 years.
 Beginning in 1984, he developed a detailed quantitative theory of the functioning of DPF.
 Based on this theory, he proposed that the DPF could achieve high ion and electron energies at high densities, suitable for advanced fuel fusion and space propulsion.
 Under a series of contracts with NASA’s Jet Propulsion Laboratory, he planned and participated in carrying out experiments that tested and confirmed this theory.
 In addition, he developed an original model of the role of the quantum magnetic field effect on DPF functioning, showing that this effect could have a large effect on increasing ion temperature and decreasing electron temperature, which would reduce unwanted X-ray cooling of the plasma.
 Eric can be reached at Eric@lppfusion.com

-Rudolph “Rudy” Fritsch, Chief Of Investor Relations, has been President of Allsteel, a manufacturer of industrial metal-forming equipment, for 15 years.
+Rudolph “Rudy” Fritsch, Director of Investor Relations, has been President of Allsteel, a manufacturer of industrial metal-forming equipment, for 15 years.
 He was born in Hungary in 1947, and emigrated to Canada during the Hungarian Revolution of 1956.
 As an engineer and entrepreneur, he ran a successful family business in Canada for decades, at its peak employing over 100 workers.
-He is a advocate of Austrian economics and a student of Professor Antal Fekete.
+He is an advocate of Austrian economics and a student of Professor Antal Fekete.
 Rudy can be reached at Rudy@lppfusion.com

-Warwick Dumas, Simulation Researcher After being awarded his PhD in Applied Mathematics from the University of Leicester (UK) in 2010, he began volunteering on simulation building for Focus Fusion Society.
-He is inspired by the prospects for focus fusion to make a dramatic change to the global prospects for social justice and environmental conservation.
-He joined LPP in 2012, carrying on with the same project, a simulation of the plasma filaments that form when the capacitor banks are discharged.
-An early version of this simulation helped LPP to re-design the cathode and the current version still under development, will break new ground in several directions in simulation of plasmas.
+Warwick Dumas, Simulation Researcher.
+After being awarded his PhD in Applied Mathematics from the University of Leicester (UK) in 2010, he began volunteering on simulation building for Focus Fusion Society.
+He is inspired by the prospects for Focus Fusion to make a dramatic change to the global prospects for social justice and environmental conservation.
+He joined LPPF in 2012, carrying on with the same project, a simulation of the plasma filaments that form when the capacitor banks are discharged.
+An early version of this simulation helped LPPF to re-design the cathode and the current version still under development, will break new ground in several directions in simulation of plasmas.
 In the past, he has worked as a statistics analyst for the UK government Learning and Skills Council and with Santander.